SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/ModifyExistingCommands/README.md

 #Mofying Existings Commands

-This sample demonstrate  how to disable a command and how to modify the built-in commands.
+This sample demonstrates how to disable a command and modify the built-in commands.
 When any one of the default commands is not desired, it can be disabled.
-To change the functionality of a specific command, the command can be completely modified.
+To change the functionality of a specific command, completely modify the command.

 ## Prerequisites